Second microlocalization and Fredholm theory for the three-body problem: Microlocal preliminaries

 \subsection{The scattering calculus}

-The scattering calculus was originally introduced by Melrose in \cite{Melrose94}, and has since been applied to various aspects of the scattering theory.
-Here we shall only define the calculus when the position space is $\overline{\mathbb{R}^{n}}$, though in general, the scattering calculus can be constructed on any asymptotically conic manifold.
-We will refer the readers to the \cite{AndrasBook,AndrewNSC} for a more thorough exposition of this construction.
-Following Melrose's program, the scattering algebra is defined to quantization differential operators generated by the scattering vector fields
+The scattering calculus was originally introduced by Parenti and Shubin \cite{ParentiScattering, ShubinScattering} in the non-geometric setting, and then by Melrose \cite{Melrose94} in the geometric setting.
+It has since been applied to various aspects of the scattering theory.
+In this subsection, we will review the scattering algebra on the radially compactified Euclidean space $\overline{\mathbb{R}^{n}}$, though we remark that the scattering algebra can be defined more generally on any smooth, compact manifold $M$ with boundary.
+We will refer the readers to the \cite{AndrasBook} for a thorough exposition of the latter construction.